-6.6 Market-Level Difference-in-Differences Estimates
+6.5 Market-Level Difference-in-Differences Estimates

 The fact that larger predicted changes in concentration generate larger shifts in outcomes could partially reflect different pretrends between markets that experience large vs. small predicted changes in local labor market concentration.
 Motivated by the analysis in the last section, I compare outcomes for predicted concentration changes in the top-ventile vs. all other predicted concentration changes.
-Appendix Table A3 presents summary statistics that compares these markets.
+Appendix Table A5 presents summary statistics that compares these markets.
 On average, top-ventile predicted concentration increases are more likely to occur in manufacturing industries and southern states, but the markets themselves are composed of workers with similar education, similar age, and similar gender composition.

 First, I test whether mergers actually create persistent increases in local labor market concentration.
 As discussed earlier, concentration changes are not primarily driven by ownership changes.
-Therefore, even if a merger has a relatively large predicted impact on concentration, changes over time may be swamped by other changes in the market.
+Therefore, even if a merger has a relatively large predicted impact on concentration, the impact may be transitory of variation over time is dominated by other factors.
 Additionally, if mergers incentivize more entry (for example, if the merged firm raises price, then more firms may enter), then increases in concentration may be transitory.
 To estimate the dynamic impacts of mergers on concentration, I estimate a dynamic difference-in-differences specification of the following form:

-$$C{mt} = \sum{k=-4}^{4} \delta_k^C \mathbb{1}(t_m = t^ + k) \times Q20_m + \Phi_m + \tau{t,k(m)} + u{mt}$$ (25)
+$$C{mt} = \sum{k=-4}^{4} \delta_k^C \mathbb{1}(t_m = t^ + k) \times Q20_m + \Phi_m + \tau{t,k(m)} + u{mt}$$ (23)